w4k2/stream-learn/README.md

 ### Streams containing concept drifts

 The most commonly studied nature of data streams is their variability in time.
 Responsible for this is the phenomenon of the *concept drift*, where class distributions change over time with different dynamics, which necessitates the rebuilding of already fitted classification models.
 The `stream-learn` package tries to meet the need to synthesize all basic variations of this phenomenon.

+Concept probabilities are created based on sigmoid function, which is generated using `concept_sigmoid_spacing` parameter, which determines the function shape and how sudden the change of concept is.
+The higher the value, the more sudden the drift.

 #### Gradual drift
 ```python